 - Step 1.
-Connect cables to the new front panel board assembly and route the cables through the corresponding hole on the chassis. - Step 2.
-Install the front panel board assembly. - a.
-1 Align the tab on the top and on the right side of the front panel board assembly with the side of the corresponding hole in the chassis. - b.
-2 Pivot the front panel board assembly in until it clicks into place.
+Connect cables to the new front panel board assembly and route the cables through the corresponding hole in the chassis. - Step 2.
+Align the tab on the right side of the front panel board assembly with the side of the corresponding hole in the chassis. - Step 3.
+Align the tab on the top of the front panel board assembly with the side of the corresponding hole in the chassis. - Step 4.
+Pivot the front panel board assembly in until it snaps into position.

-Figure 56.
-Installing the front panel board assembly
+Figure 73.
+Front panel board assembly installation

-Step 3.
-Connect the respective cables to the Front panel connector and the Front USB connector on the system board.
-See "System-board components" on page 25 and "Front panel" on page 36.
+Step 5.
+Connect the respective cables to the front panel connectors 1 and 2 and the front USB 3.0 connector on the system board.
+See "System board components" on page 30.